 Gather Customer Feedback

 Customer feedback is a valuable resource to a business.
 It allows you to ask customers about their experience with you.
 You can uncover the challenges they face by asking them the right questions directly.
 Create short questionnaires and surveys, then ask questions that will give the clearest answers.
+Here are 21 customer feedback questions to help you get started.

 Review sections on your website or near your products can also help a business understand a customer’s experience.
 Some customers leave thorough review points about positive and negative aspects of their experience with a business.
 Using this information you can address their pain points and improve your service.